ramomar/ramomar.github.io/assets/daimon.md

 Paradise comes at a price that I am not prepared to pay Take off your disguise, I know that underneath is me

+What are they for?
+They grow up and break up the rules you loved

 And the truth's unwinding
 Scraping away at my mind